aws-deadline/deadline-cloud-for-maya/DEVELOPMENT.md

 * `hatch env prune` - Delete all of your isolated workspace [environments](https://hatch.pypa.io/1.12/environment/) for this package.
 * `hatch run install` - Install the DeadlineCloudForMaya plugin from this repository into a temporary directory within this repository.
+* `hatch run build-installer` - To build the submitter installer for Maya into the root directory

 Note: Hatch uses [environments](https://hatch.pypa.io/1.12/environment/) to isolate the Python development workspace for this package from your system or virtual environment Python.
 If your build/test run is not making sense, then